AvePoint/cloud-api/docs/docs/services-and-features/elements/jobs/specific-backup-jobs.md

 # Retrieve Specific Job Type and Module of Backup Services

 Use this API to retrieve your customer's job details for a specific job type and module of backup services, including Cloud Backup for Microsoft 365, Cloud Backup for Google Workspace, Cloud Backup for IaaS PaaS, Cloud Backup for Dynamics 365, and Cloud Backup for Salesforce.

-<br>This API is intended specifically for customers who have subscribed to these services.
+This API is intended specifically for customers who have subscribed to these services.

 ## Permissions